hkmandali/System-Design/README.md

    4. Trigger based replication - This copies only a subset of data at each intervals

    > Eventual consistency is something which is seen in asynchronous replication , i.e we assume that at some point of time all the
-     nodes are going to be consistent
+     nodes are going to be consistent.
-   > Replication lag is defined as the lag / difference between leader and follower
+   Replication lag is defined as the lag / difference between leader and follower